 Steering Subcommittees consist of strategic, forward-thinking policy, practice, and advocacy work in the areas of Quality, Enrollment, and Funding.
 Policy or practice changes proposed in the course of Subcommittee sessions will be brought to the full Steering Committee for deliberation and / or ratification.

 Meeting time and date will be announced in the appropriate meeting agenda.
 Unless otherwise stated, all meetings will be held virtually at this time.
 All meetings are open to the public.
 To attend a virtual meeting, please email firstname.lastname@example.org for the meeting link.
 Agendas, minutes and other materials can be found on the Meeting Materials page.

 No meetings will be held in December, February or April in observation of coincident holidays.
 The NOEEN Steering Committee will recess from June – July 2021, reconvening for the 2021-2022 school year in Fall 2021.

 - January 12, 2022

 - May 11, 2022

-To attend a virtual meeting, please visit the appropriate meeting agenda, posted below, and follow the enclosed instructions to receive the meeting link.
+To attend a virtual meeting, email email@example.com to receive a meeting link.

 Agendas, presentations and minutes from previous meetings are available on our NOEEN Steering Committee Meeting Archive page.